kkruecke/cplus-documentation/notes/auto-decltype.rst

 ``auto&&`` behaves like template functions parameters that are declared using ``&&``:

-.. todo:: Provide a cross link to forward references.
+.. todo:: Provide a cross link to forwarding references here.

 .. code-block:: cpp